-Getting out in the wilderness with your sleeping bags and campfire food can be an adventure in itself.
+Getting out in the wilderness with your sleeping bags, best 4 person tents and campfire food can be an adventure in itself.
 For many people, waking up to the scent of pines and a majestic view is all they could possibly want from their camping experience.
 However, for frequent campers or those not as fussed about the beauty of nature, a camping trip might seem like anything other than fun.

 For when you’ve convinced your reluctant friend to join you on a weekend hike, or for when your technology-obsessed teenager has made it clear they’d rather be somewhere else - consult this list of easy ways to entertain on a camping trip.